Welcome to the SCID Compass Website

 A baby with SCID has little to no immune system.
 The immune system is made up of cells that fight infection.
-All babies with SCID share the problem of being born without T cells.
+All babies with SCID share the problem of being born with either no T cells or too few T cells.
 The numbers of normal T cells in your baby are extremely low or are not made at all.

 T cells are essential for the immune system to work properly.
 If your baby catches a cold or other infections, he or she might not be able to fight it off like most other people.
 The cold could get worse and be life-threatening.

 Doctors diagnosed your baby with SCID through newborn screening and additional testing.
 Newborn screening showed doctors that the T cells responsible for fighting infections were extremely low in your child.

 Because your baby has no way to fight off germs, you and the doctors have to work together to keep the baby in an environment with as few germs as possible until the doctors choose the right treatment.
 One way to decrease the number of germs your baby is exposed to is to limit the number of people that can be in your baby’s room.
 This is called isolation.
 Isolation may take place in your home or at the hospital.
 In either place, the goal is to prevent the baby from being exposed to germs that can make the baby sick.

 If your baby has SCID, it’s extremely important to get early treatment.
 If a baby with SCID is treated within the first few months of life, prior to developing infections, then the baby has a much better chance of being healthy.
 Without treatment, the baby will die within the first one or two years of life.

 Most cases of SCID are caused by an abnormal gene passed down from parent to child.
 The genes, located on chromosomes in the cells of the body, control the cells.
 SCID is caused by mistakes in one of the genes that are needed to make T cells.
 Regardless of which gene is abnormal, the result is a significantly reduced number of T cells, which are required for a normal immune system.